kiyanmair/shift-sync/README.md

-# shift-sync
+# Shift Sync

-`shift-sync` is a tool for syncing on-shift users between arbitrary systems.
+Shift Sync is a tool for syncing on-shift users between arbitrary systems.
 For example, you can sync on-call users from a Better Stack schedule to a Slack group.

-The guiding principle of `shift-sync`'s design is that adding new integrations should be easy.
+The guiding principle of Shift Sync's design is that adding new integrations should be easy.
 Simply specify the configuration details and implement the source or destination interface.

 We welcome contributions, especially for new source and destination integrations.